ikranhaji/connectcon/Readme.md

 ## Prerequisites
 Docker: You must have Docker installed on your system.
 You can download Docker from Docker's official website

-Need to create a .env file that follows the structure of the example.env file provided

 Need to get two API Keys
 - OPEN WEATHER API- Go to this website https://openweathermap.org/api/geocoding-api make an account and recieve an API key
 - PEXELS API- Go to this website https://www.pexels.com/api/ make an account and recieve an API key